 Another wonderful entertaining film, with incredible suspense, and symbolism, everything laid out for creating a thriller, though the perfect, lies in the hands of The Master, knowing how long to show the scene, too much ruining and too little, frowns of disappointment.
 The film reflects on everyone hidden desire to remove that one person, the littlest annoying perceived roadblock in one’s life, and the guilt over it.
 This movie definitely is a must watch for cinema fans, and especially for the filmmakers, essentially the aspiring and current screenwriters regardless of your genre.

-This review was celebrating its 65th anniversary at the time of publishing on Rogue Cinema’s now defunct website in June 2016 and had a view count of 2,010.
+This review was celebrating its 65th anniversary at the time of publishing on Rogue Cinema’s now defunct website in June 2016.

 TAGLINES: